+'''

 constexpr indirect& operator=(const indirect& other);

-- Preconditions: other is not valueless.

-- Effects: If \this is not valueless and std::is\copy\assignable\v<T> is true, then the owned object in \this is copy assigned from the owned object in other.
-Otherwise if \this is not valueless and std::is\copy\assignable\v<T> is false, destroys the owned object and then, constructs a new owned object using the copy constructor of the object owned by other.
-Otherwise if \this is valueless, constructs an owned object using the copy constructor of the object using the copy constructor of the object using the copy constructs an owned object using the copy constructor of the object owned by other.

-- Postconditions: \this is not valueless.

 '''

-constexpr indirect& operator=(indirect&& other) noexcept(

-'''
+- Mandates: is_copy_constructible_v<T> is true. - Preconditions: other is not valueless. - Effects: If this is not valueless and std::is_copy_assignable_v<T> is true, copy assigns owned object in this from the owned object in other.
+Otherwise if this is not valueless and std::is_copy_assignable_v<T> is false, destroys the owned object, then constructs a new owned object using the copy constructor of the object owned by other.
+Otherwise if

+- this is valueless, constructs an owned object using the copy constructor of the object owned by other. - Postconditions: this is not valueless.

-''' allocator_traits<Allocator>::propagate_on_container_move_assignment::value || allocator_traits<Allocator>::is_always_equal::value); '''
+''' constexpr indirect& operator=(indirect&& other) noexcept( allocator_traits<Allocator>::propagate_on_container_move_assignment::value || allocator_traits<Allocator>::is_always_equal::value); '''

-- Preconditions: other is not valueless. - Effects: If \this is not valueless, destroys the owned object.
-Then takes ownership of the object owned by other. - Postconditions: \this is not valueless. other is valueless.
+- Preconditions: other is not valueless. - Effects: If this is not valueless, destroys the owned object, then takes ownership of the object owned by other. - Postconditions: this is not valueless. other is valueless.